skyzyx/rg35xx-garlicos-macos-instructions/docs/bios-garlicos-retroarch.en_us.md

     open /Volumes/ROMS/CFW/config/
     ```

     Then double-click `coremapping.json` to open the file with whichever application is configured to open JSON files.
-(If you don't have a preferred code editor, I can suggest [VS Code].)
+(If you don’t have a preferred code editor, I can suggest [VS Code].)

     Alternatively…